 If not, then you may want to consider joining a public waiting list (1-3 years depending on your location, joint type and disease severity).
 If yes, continue to Q5…

 Q5.
-Can I afford to wait the mandatory 12 month waiting period once joining a private health insurer?
+Can I accept waiting the mandatory 12 month waiting period once joining a private health insurer?

-Yes, we all do!
-In fact, more than 22,000 Australians travel around the world to receive high quality private surgery each year for less than half the price of comparable surgery in Australia.
-Large International hospitals in destinations like Düsseldorf (Germany) and Bangkok (Thailand) specialise in treating international patients from Australia, New Zealand, the USA, Europe and the Middle-East.
-In Thailand alone, orthopaedic surgeons and speciality hospitals routinely perform joint replacement surgeries and provide specialised aftercare for hundreds of thousands of medical travellers each month.
+In actual fact, more than 22,000 Australians travel around the world to receive high quality private surgery each year for less than half the price of comparable surgery in Australia.
+Large International hospitals in destinations like Düsseldorf (Germany) and Bangkok (Thailand) employ surgeons who have been trained in the UK, USA, Europe, Australia or New Zealand specifically to treat international patients from from these countries.
+In Thailand alone, orthopaedic surgeons and speciality international hospitals routinely perform joint replacement surgeries and provide comprehensive aftercare for hundreds of thousands of medical travellers each month.

 Photograph by Kues

-We all have that one friend who has an uninformed opinion about everything, and supports their every argument by referring to something they saw on the morning show or “in this article I read [on Facebook]”.
+We all have that one friend who has an uninformed opinion about everything, and supports their every argument by referring to something they saw on a morning show or heard from a friend about their friend.